alm-tools/alm/README.md

 > Not just another general purpose IDE.
 The **best** TypeScript developer workflow.

-> Feel free to :star: it to help it move along :rose:

-> :warning: :rotating_light: This project is not ready.
-Lookout for final release by about 2017 (patience and persistence), just making it public to be clear on *what I am working on*.
+> :warning: This project is not ready.
+Lookout for final release by about 2017 (patience and persistence), just making it public to be clear on *what I am working on*. :star: it to help it move along :rose:

 **Why TypeScript?**